dainst/idai-field/desktop/src/manual/manual.en.md

 #### Create and extend valuelists

-To create a new valuelist, enter the desired ID in the text field and select the "Create new valuelist" option.
+To create a new valuelist, enter the desired identifier in the text field and select the "Create new valuelist" option.
 The valuelist editor will open, where you can enter the desired values and make further settings (see section *Edit valuelists*).

 Instead of creating a completely new valuelist, you can alternatively extend an already existing one.
-To do this, right-click on the corresponding list entry to open the context menu, select the *Extend valuelist* option and enter an ID for your extension list.
+To do this, right-click on the corresponding list entry to open the context menu, select the *Extend valuelist* option and enter an identifier for your extension list.
 All values of the selected valuelist are taken over and can now be supplemented by additional values in the editor.
 You also have the option to hide existing values and adjust their order.
 Please note that extension lists as well as project specific lists cannot be extended.

 #### Manage project specific valuelists